Teksta versija

 (2) Procedures for the calculation and disbursement of the compensation for the restriction of ownership rights to subterranean depths specified in accordance with Paragraph one of this Section shall be determined by the Cabinet.
 A written contract needs to be entered into for the compensation to be paid for the restriction of ownership rights.

-(3) The agreement referred to in Section 8, Paragraph one, Clause 3 of this Law is not required for the receipt of the licence for the use of subterranean depths, if there is no need to be on the land property and create geological test pits when performing geological exploration of a section of subterranean depths of national significance or prospection of mineral resources.
+(3) The contract referred to in Section 8, Paragraph one, Clause 3 of this Law shall not be required for the receipt of the licence for the use of subterranean depths if there is no need to be on the land property and create geological test pits when performing geological exploration of a section of subterranean depths of national significance.

 (4) At least two weeks prior to the commencement of the use of subterranean depths the user of subterranean depths shall inform the relevant landowner in writing of the use of subterranean depths laid down in Paragraph three of this Section.